ErBlurk/Silkworm-Feeding/README.md

 - The **Linear Regression + Convolution model** also used only the image masks but divided each image into multiple regions.
 Each region had its own learned threshold, and the final output was obtained using a 2D convolution over all the cells.

+- Specificity measures how well a model identifies negatives, FPR = 1 - Specificity, lower is better (rate of feeding when unnecessary)
 <sub>

 **Note:**